 Russell Ziskey: Okay, I know you're anxious to jump right in and start speaking English, but there's a couple of things I need to know first, because I've never done this before.
 So, how many of you would say you speak English fairly well, but with some difficulties?

 Russell Ziskey: [trying to teach the platoon to march] C'mon, rhythm!
 Hut, 2, 3, 4.
 Black guys help the white guys...

 John Winger: Why'd the chicken cross the road?

 Soldiers: To get from the left to the right

 John Winger: He stepped out of rank, got hit by a tank

 Dewey Oxburger: [as he gets off the bus at camp, to Capt.
 Stillman] How's it going, Eisenhower?

-Sergeant Hulka: Soldier, I've noticed that you're always last.
+Sergeant Hulka: You know something soldier, I've noticed that you're always last.

 John Winger: I'm pacing myself, Sergeant.